HL7/fhir-udap-security-ig/input/pagecontent/registration.md

 }
 ```

 The Authorization Server **SHALL** validate the registration request as per Section 4 of UDAP Dynamic Client Registration.
 This includes validation of the JWT payload and signature, validation of the X.509 certificate chain, and validation of the requested application registration parameters.
-If a new registration is successful, the Authorization Server **SHALL** return a registration response with a HTTP 201 response code as per [Section 5.1](https://www.udap.org/udap-dynamic-client-registration.html#section-5.1) of UDAP Dynamic Client Registration, including the unique `client_id` assigned by the Authorization Server to that client app.
+If a new registration is successful, the Authorization Server **SHALL** return a registration response with a `201 Created` HTTP response code as per [Section 5.1](https://www.udap.org/udap-dynamic-client-registration.html#section-5.1) of UDAP Dynamic Client Registration, including the unique `client_id` assigned by the Authorization Server to that client app.
 If a new registration is not successful, e.g. it is rejected by the server for any reason, the Authorization Server **SHALL** return an error response as per [Section 5.2](https://www.udap.org/udap-dynamic-client-registration.html#section-5.2) of UDAP Dynamic Client Registration.

 ### Inclusion of Certifications and Endorsements